How Does the Process Work?

 You may submit this as a draft for feedback.
 Once you have submitted this as a final copy, you will receive an e-mail to confirm receipt of your review.
 You will be sent details of the Leading Teacher who will work with your school on the next steps to gain full Healthy Schools/Healthy FE status; they will contact you directly to arrange support as required.

-Optional Pupil-Led Model.
+Optional Pupil-Led Model:

 Depending on your setting your pupils may wish to complete the Pupil/Student Review.
 They will need to work through a checklist and then provide a variety of evidence as to why their school is healthy, for example using photos, interviews, surveys, School Council etc. The checklist provided is designed to be a prompt for them to check out what provision is made and then try to evidence it from their own experience or from research they carry out.
 Guidance for for the completion of this is available here.

-3. Identify two key Priorities you need to work on
+3. Identify two key priorities to improve

 Using your review, identify two Priorities that you need to work on in school; these need to include Mental Health (including Emotional Health and Wellbeing) and another Priority (for example improving pupil voice).
 The second Priority can also be Mental Health or you may wish to choose another area such as Healthy Weight (which can include physical, activity, healthy eating, body image etc).
 One of your two priorities needs to include a 'vulnerable' group: these are the small number of pupils in your class/year group/school who have a particular need and will require targeted intervention.